Is Your Child a Sensory Seeker or Avoider? Or Both?

 • Low pain threshold

-• Avoids crowds; prefers quiet environments What types of sensory input do they need?
+• Avoids crowds; prefers quiet environments

-.
+• Sensory friendly clothing.
 Try to cut off tags, send an extra pair of clothes with your child in case they get messy.

-.
+• Introduce textures slowly.
 Start with dry materials first (like sand, flour, and rocks) and allow the use of tools when using messy materials.

-put pressure on sensory receptors and have a calming effect on the nervous system.
+• Deep Pressure Therapy.
+Tools like weighted blankets and sensory swings put pressure on sensory receptors and have a calming effect on the nervous system.

-.
+• Routine is key.
 Prepare for doctor appointments, haircuts, and any other non-routine activities in advance.
 Schedule quiet breaks throughout the day and try to reduce noise.